o-ran-sc/pti-o2/docs/installation-guide.rst

          shared with the SMO application for the O2 server certificate verification.

-   4. Prepare the O2 service application configuration file.
+   d.
+Prepare the O2 service application configuration file.

       As per the Cloudification and Orchestration use case defined in O-RAN Working Group 6, the following information should be